Corsair XENEON FLEX 45WQHD240 Monitor Review

 Contrast With Local Dimming

-The Corsair XENEON FLEX has an OLED panel with a near-infinite contrast ratio, meaning it displays perfect blacks next to bright highlights.
+The Corsair XENEON FLEX has an OLED panel with a near-infinite contrast ratio, meaning it displays perfect blacks next to bright highlights in dark rooms.

 10